pedrojmendoza/geofencing-workshop/simulating_device.md

 1. Install AWS IoT SDK for Python by running `sudo pip install AWSIoTPythonSDK`

-2. Create a new file, paste the content below on it and save it as *spatialPub.py*
+2. Create a new file, paste the content below on it and save it as *spatialPub.py* (make sure to remove any leading space on the code being pasted)

         from AWSIoTPythonSDK.MQTTLib import AWSIoTMQTTClient
         import logging